-Since the Merger was completed on April 1, 2016, Black Oak's financial results are included in the Company's financial statements for the three months ended June 30, 2016.
+Since the Merger was completed on April 1, 2016, Black Oak's financial results are included in our unaudited condensed consolidated financial

-The accompanying unaudited consolidated financial statements include all of the accounts of Terra Tech.
-These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for financial information and with the instructions to Form 10-K and Regulation S-X. In the opinion of management, all adjustments (consisting only of normal recurring adjustments) considered necessary for a fair presentation have been included.
+The accompanying unaudited consolidated financial statements include all of the accounts of Terra Tech. and subsidiaries.
+These unaudited consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
+In the opinion of management, all adjustments, consisting of normal recurring adjustments and accruals considered necessary for a fair presentation, have been included.
+Operating results for the three and nine months ended statements for the three and nine months ended September 30, 2016.